 It’s going to be a long journey to change an image-conscious world, so unfortunately poor body image is not going away as long as someone can make money from convincing you that your worth is linked to your BMI so buy this thing.
 But there are lots of actions you can take to improve your body image: ignore uneducated influencers and online trolls, get nutrition advice from qualified dietitians, get exercise advice from highly skilled coaches to teach you sustainable approaches, speak with a counsellor or Psychologist if you are really struggling, lift heavy stuff & be proud of what your awesome body can achieve, whatever weight, height, shape, size, age and ability that comes in.

 Before you put down your phone and go lift some heavy stuff to improve your body image, check out this fantastic interactive piece to go with the above photo from Sydney Morning Herald on body image – just click here.
+And for a great article around happiness and gratitude, with some actionable items click here.
 Happy lifting!

 Written by Head Performance Coach & Exercise Scientist David Smith